Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Technologies and Coexistence Issues in Brief

-IEEE 802.11p, completed in 2010 and now part of IEEE 802.11-2020 \cite{IEEE80211_2020}, relies on \ac{OFDM} at the \ac{PHY} layer and \ac{CSMA/CA} at the \ac{MAC} layer.
-In the US, it is used for the lower layers of the protocol stack denoted as \ac{WAVE}, which includes the IEEE 1609 standards and is completed at the higher layers by documents from SAE.
-In Europe, it is used for the ITS-G5 access layer, which has been defined by ETSI together with a number of standards dealing with all the layers of the protocol stack.
-Currently, an evolution is under definition as IEEE 802.11bd, which completion is expected by 2022.
+IEEE 802.11p, completed in 2010 and now part of IEEE 802.11-2020 \cite{IEEE80211_2020}, is based on \ac{OFDM} at the \ac{PHY} layer and \ac{CSMA/CA} at the \ac{MAC} layer.
+In the US, it is used for the lower layers of the protocol stack referred to as \ac{WAVE}, which includes the IEEE 1609 standards and is supplemented at the upper layers by SAE documents.
+In Europe, it is used for the ITS-G5 access layer, which has been defined by ETSI along with a number of standards that cover all the layers of the protocol stack.
+Currently, an evolution is being defined as IEEE 802.11bd, whose publication is expected by end of 2022.

-Adopting CSMA/CA, IEEE 802.11p is by design an asynchronous fully distributed ad-hoc protocol.
-Each time a station needs to transmit, it senses the medium for a given duration and either transmits if the channel is sensed idle or differs until the ongoing transmission is concluded.
-When the transmission starts, all subcarriers are used for a time that depends on the payload size and the adopted \ac{MCS}.
-In \ac{V2X}, for the time being messages are sent in broadcast mode and thus an access-layer acknowledgment by the receiver(s) is not foreseen.
+IEEE 802.11p, with its \ac{CSMA/CA} \ac{MAC}, is a fully distributed asynchronous ad hoc technology.
+Each time a station has new data to transmit, it senses the medium for a certain duration and starts the transmission if the channel is idle, otherwise it postpones it.
+When the transmission starts, all the subcarriers are used for a time that depends on the size of the packet and the \ac{MCS} adopted.
+In \ac{V2X}, for the moment frames are sent in broadcast mode and therefore there is no acknowledgment returned by the receiver(s).

-The access mechanism of IEEE 802.11p and the channel usage are exemplified in Fig.~\ref{fig:ITS-G5}.
+The access mechanism of IEEE 802.11p and the use of the channel are illustrated in Fig.~\ref{fig:ITS-G5}.
 More details about IEEE~802.11p can be found for example in \cite{SepGozCol:J17,CamMolVinZha:J12}.